Xiugapurin/Etude/README.md

 ## Inference Guide

-The Etude framework offers controllable piano cover generation.
+The **Etude** framework offers controllable piano cover generation.
 You can adjust three high-level musical attributes to steer the style of the output.
 The value for each attribute ranges from 0 (low intensity) to 2 (high intensity), with 1 being the default neutral value.

 ### Controllable Attributes

-- Polyphony: Controls the density of the musical texture.
+- **Polyphony**: Controls the density of the musical texture.
-- Rhythm Intensity: Controls the rhythmic complexity and activity.
+- **Rhythm Intensity**: Controls the rhythmic complexity and activity.
-- Note Sustain: Controls the average duration of notes (articulation).
+- **Note Sustain**: Controls the average duration of notes (articulation).

 You can specify these attributes as command-line arguments to creatively guide the generation.